StableAML: Machine Learning for Behavioral Wallet Detection in Stablecoin Anti-Money Laundering on Ethereum: Results and Discussion

 These results highlight the adaptability of tree ensembles to the specific properties of blockchain transaction data.
 As noted in broader machine learning literature, they frequently outperform deep neural networks on tabular datasets dominated by binary or dummy-encoded indicators, as they naturally partition the feature space along discrete signals without the need for extensive smoothing or manifold learning \citep{grinsztajn2022why}.
 Our engineered feature set contains many such behavioral flags (e.g., \texttt{isVerifiedContract}, \texttt{hasProxyBehaviour}), which these ensembles exploit effectively to isolate high-risk typologies.

 In contrast, the deep learning approaches perform less competitively.
-While both DNN and GNN models achieve AUROC values above $0.96$, their Macro-F1 scores plateau around $0.80$--$0.87$.
-A central finding is the underperformance of the GraphSAGE, which fails to improve upon the DNN baseline ($F1 \approx 0.805$ vs $0.871$).
+While both DNN and GNN models achieve AUROC values above $0.98$, their Macro-F1 scores plateau around $0.80$--$0.87$.
+A central finding is the underperformance of GraphSAGE and EvolveGCN, which fail to improve upon the DNN baseline ($F1 \approx 0.86$ vs $0.87$).